 - Domestic Terminal - BAC Office Reception (Level 2)

 - International Terminal - BAC Office Reception (Level 3)

 When applying for an ASIC, you are required to verify your identify.
-From 01 August 2017, new categories for documentation identification have come into effect.
 Whilst clear photocopies of your documentation will be accepted when submitting your application, you will have to present the original documents in person when you collect your ASIC.
-Details of the new documentation identification categories can be found here.
+Details of the documentation identification categories can be found here.

 ASIC application form